iti-ict/wakamiti/wakamiti-doc/docs/plugins/database.en.md

   nullSymbol: (null)
 ```

----
+<br /><br />

 ### `database.enableCleanupUponCompletion`
 The default behaviour does not perform any clean-up operation following the test plan execution so that you can check
-the resulting data afterwards.
+the resulting data afterward.
 Switching this parameter to `true` will force clean-up operations so no test data will
 remain in the database after the execution of the tests.

 Default value is `false`.